chefron/landing-page/README.md

 # landing-page
-The Odin Project Landing Page
+Lading page created as part of the Odin Project curriculum.